yasaminashoori/JavaScript-Course/README.md

 - There are two ways to add JS to the project: 1. inside the HTML file with a script tag, run in the console tab of the browser.
 2. Add the js app and   run with node.

-- The problem with the first way: we have a concept in programming named "Separation of concerns" It means putting everything in the right place in the first place we know that the program will be bigger so the styles, HTML and logic (HTML) are separate.
+- The problem with the first way: we have a concept in programming named "Separation of concerns" It means putting everything in the right place in the first place we know that the program will be bigger so the styles, HTML, and logic (HTML) are separate.

 - So this is the right way: add the link of the JS file in the index file <script src="./app.js">